stardust5555/100-days-code/log.md

 **Thoughts:** I really struggled today.
 I don't understand this at all.
 And I just feel too tired to carry on working.
 I don't know how tomorrow will go given that I don't understand what went on today.

+### Day 10: May 3, 2022
+**Today's Progress:** Learnt about APIs and fetch function.
+Worked through the fetch workshop from scratch after 5pm.

+**Thoughts:** I'm still confused.
+But I do feel a little better today.
+When I'm with my group I feel like I'm drowning, but when I have time at the end of he day t ogo over things we've learnt at my own pace I feel better.
+Originally, I was trying to finish off the tasks in the workshop but then I'd keep getting really stuck.
+I've found starting the workshops from scratch by myself has actually helped me figure out what's going on.
+The thing I'm worried about is that I find it easier working by myself than with my group becasue I can go at my own pace.
+But obviously in industry you need to work with other people all of the time, so I'm not sure how I should tackle that probelm.

 **Example link to work:** [Example App](http://www.example.com)